haskell/core-libraries-committee/guides/no-noneq-in-eq.md

 The proposal was approved conditionally, pending a resolution of [-Winline-rule-shadowing: Different for single and multi method classes?](https://gitlab.haskell.org/ghc/ghc/-/issues/20535) issue.
-At the very earliest the change may appear in GHC 9.4 (~ Q3 2022), but given that a feature freeze for 9.4 is coming soon, it's more likely to happen in GHC 9.6 (~ Q2 2023).
+At the very earliest the change may appear in GHC 9.8.

 # How